 Worcester Polytechnic Institute’s Interactive Media & Game Development degree program is offered as either a Bachelor of Arts degree or a Bachelor of Science degree.
 The Bachelor of Arts in Game Design offers emphasis paths in animations, technical artistry and sculpting, and design.
 The BS degree program takes a more in-depth look at computer game development from the perspectives of computer science, art, math, English, and music.
 WPI’s students compete in national gaming events and build game systems to meet course requirements.

 Worcester Polytechnic Institute was established in 1865.
 This private institution of higher learning focuses on the education of technical research and applied sciences.
-WPI is considered one of the first engineering institution of higher learning in the nation.
+WPI is considered one of the first engineering institutions of higher learning in the nation.
 The school’s suburban campus is located in the Commonwealth of Massachusetts’ 2nd largest city, Worcester.

 What We Like: Among WPI’s many research initiatives, some of their most admirable work improves math education for children using smartphones and games.